FriendsOfCake/search/docs/README.md

   should be maintained to ease parsing the passed data with your chosen filter, set this to `false`.

-The following options are supported by all filters except `Callback` and `Finder`.

-- `aliasField` (`bool`, defaults to `true`) Defines whether the field name should be aliased with respect to the alias used by the table class to which the behavior is attached to.

-- `defaultValue` (`mixed`, defaults to `null`) The default value that is being used in case the value passed for the corresponding field is invalid or missing.

 - `beforeProcess` (`callable`, defaults to `null`) A callable which can be used to modify the query before the main `process()` method of filter is run.
   It receives `$query` and `$args` as arguments.
 You can use the callback for e.g.